qCMOS cameras qCMOS cameras

 Neutral atom, Trapped ion

 Neutral atoms and ions are aligned one by one in an array to be utilized as Qubits for Quantum computing.
-The qubit states can be determined by observing the fluorescence from each of them.
-The measurement of the fluorescence needs to be done in short time and then photodetectors with very low noise and high speed are needed.
-ORCA®-Quest 2 can do both of diagnosis of the whole qubit array and state detection of each qubit with very low noise characteristics and high speed readout.
-Also, the QE covers wide range of wavelength for major ion and atom species.
+The qubit states can be determined by observing the fluorescence emanating from each of them.
+As the measurement of fluorescence needs to be completed in a short time period, photodetectors with very low-noise and high-speed are required.
+ORCA-Quest 2 can do both the diagnosis of the whole qubit array and the state detection of each qubit with very low noise characteristics and high-speed readout.
+Also, the QE covers a wide range of wavelengths for major ion and atom species.

 Fluorescence imaging of Rb atom array